Jelisa/Jump2Digital-2022-Backend-hackathon/README.md

 It uses the npm packages:
  - **mysql2** package to connect to a mariaDB.
  - **express** packagage to raise and manipulate the HTTP server.
+ - **jsdoc** package to generate the developer documentation.

-It requires a MySQL compatible database available.
-Listening on port 3306.
+It requires a MySQL compatible database available and listening on port 3306.

 ## License